billyl1116/sep11-freedom-project/prep/presentation.md

 ## Hook
 * I will show people different bosses in different game
-* what they have in commmand and how I came up with my
+* what they have in common and how I came up with my boss

 ## Product
 * I will show what I made with a demo of me playing my game

 ## Process
 * I will show how I learn the tool by using Kaboom playground
 * I will seperate my project to different part and example different part one at a time
+* code snipped of the sprite, interaction, events

 ## Conclusion
 * by showing the different of my mvp and beyond mvp